 Cats are generally independent animals, but they do require time for play and companionship.
 They also need regular grooming, especially if they are long-haired.

-You need to consider what you will do with your cat if you go away from home, on holiday for example.
-You will need to make alternative arrangements during these periods to ensure the continual care of your cat, be it paying for a cattery, getting a friend to ‘cat sit’, or asking a trusted neighbour to help out.
+You need to consider what to do with your cat if are away from home, on holiday.
+You will need to make alternative arrangements during these periods to ensure the continual care of your cat, be it paying for a cattery, getting a friend to ‘cat sit’ or asking a trusted neighbour to help out.

 If you have a question, please email us or call us on 0800 413 969.
 Our dedicated consumer care team are available to answer any questions you may have.
 If you are concerned about the immediate health of your pet, please seek the advice of your vet as soon as possible.Email us